 This shift has profound implications for human flourishing.
 AI is poised to alleviate repetitive labor, expand access to high-quality education, and amplify individual productivity.
-Ethan Mollick, a professor at the University of Pennsylvania who studies AI’s impact on work and learning, argues that AI can help individuals consistently operate at a higher level by making expertise more widely accessible.
+In Co-Intelligence, Ethan Mollick, a professor at the University of Pennsylvania who studies AI’s impact on work and learning, argues that AI can help individuals consistently operate at a higher level by making expertise more widely accessible.

 Mollick cites the 2 Sigma Problem observed by Benjamin Bloom in 1984 in education which showed that students tutored one-to-one using mastery learning techniques performed two standard deviations better than students in traditional classroms.
 The implication here is the idea that AI can raise the baseline performance of all students and workers by acting as highly patient tutor and co-intelligence.